Music is regarded as one of the triumphs of human creativity. But does music itself help one to create?

 Ambient electronica tends to fit our need for present but unobtrusive.
 As a genre it’s repetitive, but in a good way.

-Unlike the ups and downs of a symphonic piece, there are quite a few producers who aim to create “soundscapes” (anyone remember Gabe from The Office?), which emphasize a few select melodies that build on each other.
+Unlike the ups and downs of a symphonic piece, there are quite a few producers who aim to create "soundscapes," which emphasize a few select melodies that build on each other.

 The song’s focus can help your focus, as the repeating tones won't be disruptive.